 - Make your text interesting, exciting and a pleasure to read.
 You can be funny too!

 - Avoid jargon and try not to sound overly academic; we are not lecturing.

 - Focus on being clear and easily understood.

 - Be factual; don’t speculate.

-- Be as neutral as possible and treat every culture or belief system equally.
+- Be as neutral as possible, including using gender-neutral language, and treat every culture or belief system equally.

 - All content must be in English; non-English quotations must be translated.